northdetective/riverraster/README.md

 http://tangrams.github.io/heightmapper

 Tangrams made the original heightmapper.
-I just overlaid NHD data for water mask export and a rotatable bounding box with RCT2 mapping in mind
+I just overlaid waterbody and stream data for water mask export and a rotatable bounding box with RCT2 mapping in mind

 ### To run locally: